 - The information required is who-what-(where-when):

-Author name, Title of Whole Work in italics (Place of publication: Publisher, year published), p. xx
+Author name, Title of Work (Place of publication: Publisher, year published), p. xx

 - For titles in English, capitalise the first word, all principle words and the first word following a colon

 - For titles in other languages, follow the capitalisation rules of the language in question.
 See the full version of the MHRA Style Guide for more detail

 - Book and journal titles are italicised

 - Article and chapter titles appear in single quotation marks as do titles of operas, songs, poems, stories, etc.